SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 - Website
 External developers can use a website to learn about your available events.
 Anyone with this URL can access these events.

-Negative
+> aside negative
-: This Event API Product’s REST API URL and Website are unavailable for external use until the Event API Product is released
+> This Event API Product’s REST API URL and Website are unavailable for external use until the Event API Product is released

 These URLs are available only when the API Product is marked as __Released__.
 To release the API Product, click on the __Release__ button at the top right.